 Wiley, unperturbed, fended off Eisenhower as the large engineer rounded in on him.

 Only Kent saw the lone guy in the crumpled suit waiting at the other end, staring at him with a look that began to make his skin crawl.
-Kent edged toward the door taking a step backwards hoping to make his own escape before either Wiley or Eisenhower remembered him, and embarrassed him further.
-He was sure he’d never get another paper published anywhere, not even in this century, let alone find grant money or any kind of funding ever again once word got out about this.
+Kent edged out the door taking a step backwards hoping to make his own escape before either Wiley or Eisenhower remembered him, and embarrassed him further.
+He was sure he’d never get another paper published anywhere, definitely not in this century.
+Never mind find grant money or any kind of funding ever again once word got out about this.
 No wonder Wiley had been reticent about wanting to share too much about his presentation, and why Eisenhower had niggled him for weeks on end about his latest spider project and just how big could he grow the spiders.

-Kent made it through the door and out into the deserted corridor and looked either way.
+Kent made it out into the deserted corridor and looked either way.
 This was not his territory, not even his building, he was lost.
 Someone coughed behind his right shoulder.
 Kent spun around and came face to face with the man in the crumpled suit.